leadweedy/data_to_graph/README.md

  - configparser
  - str2bool

- To do so, open a bash/terminal/command prompt and check that Python is properly installed by running
+ To do so, open a bash/terminal/command prompt and check that Python is properly installed by running:
-    "python3 --version" and
+ - python3 --version
-    "pip3 --version"
+ - pip3 --version

  If both these commands run successfully, then you are ready to move onto the next step.
  To install the modules, run the following command for each of them:
-    "pip3 install *module name*"
+ - pip3 install *module name*

  Note: verify that the dates in the Excel sheet are in the proper D/M/YYYY format.
 The data for that row may